TeamStacks/hw4/README.md

 - profile.js - Handles all the methods for logging in and verifying log in with Parse SDK and Facebook
 - init.js - The javascript that initializes our Parse and Facebook SDK libraries.
 - quandl.js - Handles scraping of data from Quandl for our bid and total information.
+- Bid/Ask scraper - This code was provided by the TA Alex.
+It is hosted on a separate Heroku instance at teamstacks.herokuapps.com.

 # Error Tracking